 Just because you become a leader in your organization doesn’t mean that the floor won’t drop out around you.
 That is what you, as a leader, have been chosen to handle.
 In fact, it is your quest if you accept it.
 There are some leadership trends that leaders always have to face, but with the right tact and skill, you can route a strong course and come out of it on top.
-Sit back and relax, we are here to help you identify 8 future leadership trends and help you get through them!
+Sit back and relax, we are here to help you identify 8 trends shaping the future of leadership and help you get through them!

 As we all know the whole world is running towards innovation and new technologies.
 AI (Artificial Intelligence) is the one where “Machines think like men or are more accurate than them”.
 It’s no secret that technology is evolving at a breath-taking pace.
 For hiring and recruitment, managers must go through a vast number of resumes, selecting best-fit candidates.